-The path of album creation led to a number of concept albums including The Contaminated Man, Belladonna, The Three-Penised Man, and Blind Date, spinning fantastic tales of alien abduction, genital mutation, poison, and perilous psychiatric diagnoses.
-As the years progressed, Cantor Dust’s large and epic musical arrangements spanned between serious and introspective subject matter to a far more comical and light-hearted component; their heavy, brooding and psychedelic musical elements contrasted by often ridiculous lyrics.
+The path of album creation led to a number of concept albums including The Contaminated Man, Belladonna, and Blind Date, spinning fantastic tales of alien abduction, poison, and perilous psychiatric diagnoses.
+As the years progressed, Cantor Dust’s musical arrangements spanned between serious and introspective subject matter to a far more comical and light-hearted component; their heavy, brooding and psychedelic musical elements contrasted by often ridiculous lyrics.

-2011 found Cantor Dust united with a four-piece consisting of percussion, cello, trumpet, and guest vocalists, for the performance of Safaris I’ve Been On; a compendium of adventures through time and space, delivering the listener throughout magical landscapes of two-stepping mountains, interdimensional seas, gelatinous quays; filled with all sorts of creatures of whimsy and wonder.
+2011 found Cantor Dust united with a four-piece consisting of percussion, cello, trumpet, and guest vocalists, for the performance of Safaris I’ve Been On; a compendium of adventures through time and space, delivering the listener throughout magical landscapes of two-stepping mountains and interdimensional seas; filled with all sorts of creatures of whimsy and wonder.
 Safaris I’ve Been On served indeed as a story-telling children’s album for the imaginative adult audience.

 In 2015, Cantor Dust released its first recording to rely heavily upon other musicians in the studio, I Can’t Find My Cape, a pop-rock infused album of eternal dynamics, bewilderment, and fear.
 Piano and synth-based compositions driven by elegant drums and texturing guitars, symphonic orchestration, and towering vocals to deliver a powerful message of the world’s epic heroes’ inabilities to bring us safely from the apocalypse.